Draft Meeting Minutes for August 14, 2023

 A. Golf Course Easement Request/Water Use Permit

-Attorney Hart stated that there is no change.
+Attorney Hart stated that there is no change from the previous meeting.

 B. I-75 Wall Repair Update

-District Manager Teague stated that the repairs are not complete, and that the contractor has 4 post left to install.
-He stated that the heat and rain have prevented a quicker installation.
+District Manager Teague stated that the repairs are not complete, and that the contractor has 4 posts left to install.
+The contractor stated that the heat and rain have prevented a quicker installation.
 Chair Dickey noted that he saw the contractor working on site last Thursday.
 District Manager Teague stated that the District’s insurance company had sent $69, 675 for the repair.
 Staff will continue to follow up with the contractor.

 i.
 Vegetation Options for Sound Barrier

-Field Manager Pepin stated that the eucalyptus trees are only 20′ high and will require ongoing maintenance.
+Field Manager Pepin stated that the eucalyptus trees will only grow 20′ high and will require ongoing maintenance.
 Vice Chair Martin had suggested ficus to him, but it requires expensive cleanup in a storm event.
-Field Manager Pepin had investigated clusia, but he noted that it also requires a large cleanup cost, so he recommends fire bush.
+Field Manager Pepin had investigated clusia, but he noted that it also requires a large cleanup cost, so he recommends firebush.
 He had previously received a quote for 1,566 3 gallon firebush plants for around $30,000, and 7 gallon plants went up to around $90,000.
 The Board decided to have Supervisor Pattee research another nursery for a lower quote, and report back.

 ii.
 Berm Mowing Options and Alternatives